bagder/http3-explained/en/why-ossification.md

 That is called "protocol ossification".

-Changes to TCP also suffers from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they do not know what the options are.
+Changes to TCP also suffer from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they do not know what the options are.
 If allowed to detect protocol details, systems learn how protocols typically behave and over time it becomes